 Confused?
 Here’s the deal: Fender makes affordable versions of their classic American-made instruments like the Jazz and Precision Bass under their Player Series of guitars and basses.
 These instruments are made in Mexico, and you might hear them referred to as Mexican or MIM Fenders.

 These MIM Fender have earned a solid reputation for sound and quality.
-Many veteran player use them in bands and gigging situations, and some bassists even prefer them to the American versions.
+Many veteran players use them in bands and gigging situations, and some bassists even prefer them to the American versions.
 They are certainly more affordable compared to their American cousins, and that makes them a great choice for intermediate players.

 I’ve lumped the Precision and Jazz together here, hopefully for the sake of simplicity.
-Aside from their birth place, they share a few similarities, such as: Alder bodies with a polyester finish, modern C-shape maple necks with 20-fret rosewood fingerboards, vintage-style bridges and open-gear tuners.
+Aside from their birthplace, they share a few similarities, such as Alder bodies with a polyester finish, modern C-shape maple necks with 20-fret rosewood fingerboards, vintage-style bridges, and open-gear tuners.

 I've written extensively on the difference between the Jazz and Precision Bass.
 Aside from the obvious body shape differences, in a nutshell here’s what separates these two instruments: